 In times of a more disruptive, complex and dynamic world than ever experienced before, innovation is no longer a luxury, but the precondition of business survival.
-Forward-thinking, established companies are turning innovation challenges into opportunities and are teaming up with fast, creative startups to jointly disrupt whole industries.
-The competition to survive gets replaced by collaboration to thrive – to thrive in this new, exciting ecosystem of opportunities.
+Forward-thinking, established companies are turning innovation challenges into opportunities and are teaming up with fast, creative startups to disrupt jointly whole industries.
+The competition to survive is replaced by collaboration to thrive – to thrive in this new, exciting ecosystem of opportunities.

 However, this is only true for selected actors – the majority is not making use of this collaboration potential.
 This course will guide you how to prepare, plan and implement a mutually beneficial collaboration, regardless if you are a startup, a corporate or generally interested to reap the potentials.

 After finishing this course you should be able to

 Here's a tentative timeline, deadlines and other dates are still subject to change.

 This course is for…

 The learning journey includes a mix of lightening talks, informative articles, quizzes, discussions and engaging activities to bring the different actors together.
 Two course tracks – a fast track and a full track – are there to cater individual learning needs.

 Along the course, we will introduce dedicated toolbox to support you in your journey, with the „Co-Innovation Builder“ in its center.
-On top, this MOOC carries the opportunity to qualify for scholarships for the Co-Innovation Masterclass – a MicroCredential limited to 30 participants with co-innovation bootcamps in Potsdam and Cracow, starting in 2021.
+On top, this MOOC carries the opportunity to qualify for the Co-Innovation Masterclass – a MicroCredential limited to 30 participants with co-innovation bootcamps in Potsdam and Cracow, starting in 2021.
 Get more information here.

 The course starts on 22nd of April 2020 and runs over a period of 6 weeks (4 weeks of content and 2 additional weeks of practical transfer of the content learned).
 Approximately 6 hours of work per week.
 It is designed to allow flexibility and has the possibility to do more or less, depending on your time availability and topic preferences and interests.